Care is as critical an issue in America today as WWII was in 1941.

 To repeat:

 “Few aspects of community are more powerful than is the degree of connectedness and support for individuals.”
-The beauty is that there are countless ways to connect with and support others.
+And the beauty is that there are countless ways to connect with and support others.
 What’s more, each of us—babies to centenarians—can play a part.

 People feel lonely for different reasons: